tindzk/MetaRx/manual/data-structures.md

 - **Sets:**  reactive ``Set[T]``

 ## Channels
 A channel models continuous values as a stream.
 It serves as a multiplexer for typed messages that consist of immutable values.
 Messages sent to the channel get propagated to the observers that have been attached to the channel — in the same order as they were added.
 It is possible to operate on channels with higher-order functions such as ``map()``, ``filter()`` or ``take()``.
-These methods may be chained, such that every produced values is propagated down the observer chain.
+These methods may be chained, such that every produced value is propagated down the observer chain.

 MetaRx differentiates between two top-level channel types: